 \section{Concluding remarks}

-Separating the convective derivative in Eq.~(\ref{eq:b-dot}) into field-direction and field-magnitude parts provides a natural framework for explaining the three canonical motions of charged particles in static non-uniform magnetic fields.
+The first-order motions derived here are mathematically equivalent to those derived in standard treatments\cite{Kruskal1965}.
+Separating the convective derivative in Eq.~(\ref{eq:b-dot}) into field-direction and field-magnitude parts (Eq.~\ref{eq:B-grad-split}) provides a natural framework for explaining the three canonical motions of charged particles in static non-uniform magnetic fields.
 The curvature drift and mirror effects come from the rotation of the field along the particle trajectory.
 Identifying the specific source terms in the equations of motion provides physical insight that the gyroaveraged explanations cannot.
 This includes the mirror force as an effect of the gradient in the field direction rather than magnitude, and the case of field-aligned motion for which the concepts of gyromotion and the invariance of the magnetic moment don't apply.